 Conclusion

-The challenges facing the Indonesian education system are complex and multi-faceted, but they must be addressed with urgency and commitment.
-By ensuring equitable access, improving the quality of education, and investing in teachers and infrastructure, Indonesia can take significant strides towards a more inclusive and robust education system.
-Overcoming these hurdles will empower the nation’s youth to lead Indonesia into a prosperous and sustainable future, bolstering its position on the global stage.
+The problems in Indonesia’s education system are complex, but they must be solved with urgency and sincere effort.
+By ensuring fair access for everyone, improving teaching standards, and investing in teachers and school facilities, Indonesia can build a stronger and more inclusive system.
+Overcoming these difficulties will empower the youth to lead the country toward a bright and sustainable future, making Indonesia a leading nation in the world.